Julampus/ACADEMIA/Barnard 2025-2026/IntroBioO&P/BioLexicon/Evolution.md

 Occurs from:
 	Genetic Drift
-	Gene flow
+		Note that allele frequencies change slower in larger populations and faster in smaller populations Genetic drift is constantly occurring in any population, just at different intensities Gene flow
 	Random Mutation
 	[[Natural Selection]]
 	Sexual selection - leads to sexual dimorphism
 See [[Hardy-Weinberg principle]] for Null model of evolution

+Motion of [[Allelic Frequency]] dictates evolution

 *Darwin's Theory*
 1. **Common Ancestry** Darwin provided purely physical, rather than spiritual, explanations for the origins of biological diversity.